-5.1.1 The employee must file a written complaint alleging retaliation prohibited by this policy with the Director of Equal Opportunity and Affirmative Action within 60 calendar days of the adverse action prohibited by this policy.
+5.1.1 The employee must file a written complaint alleging retaliatory action prohibited by this policy with the Director of Equal Opportunity and Affirmative Action within 60 calendar days of the alleged retaliatory action prohibited by this policy.
 Late complaints may be dismissed.